 ⭐️ Keep in mind, adding an extra camera doesn't add a secondary audio input.

-⭐️ Keep in mind, Restream doesn't support video, audio, or animations in presentations, and only the first 500 images in a presentation will be loaded.
+⭐️ Keep in mind, Restream doesn't support video, audio, or animations in presentations, and only the first 500 slides in a presentation will be loaded.

-Video storage - Click Upload Videos and select a file from your computer, or click the Descript, Google Drive, or Dropbox buttons, and paste a public link to a video hosted on one of those sites.
-Whichever of these options you choose, the file will take some time to import and process, so make sure you add videos well before the live stream starts.
+Video storage lets you select a video file from your computer, or click the Descript, Google Drive, or Dropbox buttons and paste a public link to a video hosted on one of those sites.
+Whichever option you choose, the file will take some time to import and process, so add videos well before the live stream starts.

-Local video - Click Local video and select a video file stored on your computer.
-Once the file fully processes, select it to add it to the studio.
-Locate the video in your list of speakers and other sources on the left, and click the toggle to add it to the live stream and begin playing it.
+Local video lets you select a video file stored on your computer.
+Once the file processes, select it to add it to the studio.
+Remember that local video is the only type of video you can loop.

-This option lets you bring a single RTMP stream from a 3rd-party tool like Webex or OBS into the studio so you can take advantage of all the layout and branding opportunities Restream offers.
+RTMP Source lets you bring a single RTMP stream from a third-party tool like Webex or OBS into the studio so you can take advantage of all the layout and branding opportunities Restream offers.
 This also lets you stream from a combination of on-site and off-site locations using the Restream studio.

 ⚠️ Caution!
 This is an advanced use case that requires you to configure and operate an additional third-party tool.
 Read Restream's RTMP Source guide for setup instructions and required encoding settings.